-To enable the NTP server:
+- To make sure the NTP server is enabled: - 1.
 Access the Date and Time screen (MENU key > Settings > Date and Time).

-- 2. If not already 'Enabled', notify your network administrator. - > To configure the Time Zone: - Navigate to the Time zone option and press the Select softkey. - 2.
-Navigate to and select the time zone relevant to your geographical location.
+- If not already 'Enabled', notify your network administrator. - To configure the Time Zone: - 1.
+Navigate to the Time zone option and press the Select softkey. - Navigate to and select the time zone relevant to your geographical location.
 See Table 6-1 below for a list of all Time Zone options.

-To configure the time format:

-1. Navigate to the Time format option and press the Select softkey.
+- > To configure the time format: - 1.
+Navigate to the Time format option and press the Select softkey.